 The brake pedal is a serviceable component.
-The pedal, pedal bushings and shaft are all replaceable parts.
-The pedal bracket can also be replaced when necessary.
+The pedal, pedal bushings, shaft and pedal bracket are all replaceable parts.

 The plunger type stop lamp switch is mounted on a bracket attached to the brake pedal support.
 The switch can be adjusted when necessary.